maxtaco/tamejs/README.md

 Chris Coyne, OkCupid's director of product, demanded that something be done.
 The requirements were manifold.
-The new solution had to be compatible with existing code; it had to be incrementally deployable, so that the whole codebase would't need to be rewritten at once; it had to be nearly as fast as the status quo; it had to clean the code up, so that it was readable; it had to speed up and simplify development.
+The new solution had to be compatible with existing code; it had to be incrementally deployable, so that the whole codebase wouldn't need to be rewritten at once; it had to be nearly as fast as the status quo; it had to clean the code up, so that it was readable; it had to speed up and simplify development.

 The answer that emerged was Tame for C++.
 It's a source-to-source translator that mapped C++ with a few language additions into regular C++, which is then compiled with a standard compiler (like `gcc`).
+The key ideas behind Tame C++ were: (1) generate a heap-allocated "closure" for each tamed function; (2) use labels and `goto` to jump back into tamed function as asynchronous events fired.
 Once Tame was brought to bear on OkCupid's code, it offered almost all of the flexibilty and performance of hand-crafted asynchronous-callback-passing code without any of the stack-ripping headaches.
 New employees picked it right up, and even contributed to the incremental effort to modernize OkCupid's code to the Tame